'No Yes Bank,' says Rahul, accuses government of 'destroying' economy

 For the next month, Yes Bank will be led by RBI-appointed administrator Prashant Kumar, a former chief financial officer of the State Bank of India (SBI).
 Senior Congress leader P Chidambaram also hit out at the government, saying its "ability to govern and regulate financial institutions stands exposed".

 "BJP has been in power for six years.
 Their ability to govern and regulate financial institutions stands exposed.
 First, it was PMC Bank.
 Now it is YES Bank.
 Is the government concerned at all?
 Can it shirk its responsibility?
-Is there a third bank in the line?," the former finance minister said in a tweet..
+Is there a third bank in the line?," the former finance minister said in a tweet.
+He also wondered if the BJP-led government would confirm that YES Bank's loan book had grown under its watch from Rs 55,000 crore in FY 2014 to Rs 2,41,000 core in FY 2019.

+"When overall bank credit during the above period grew by about 10 per cent, how did YES BANK's loan book grow by about 35 per cent?," Chidambaram asked.
+The Congress party also tweeted from its Twitter handle, saying the customers of Yes Bank were going to face tough times ahead due to the withdrawal limits.

+"BJP has successfully managed to sink the economy without any remorse, regret or even a plan to put it back on track," it said..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)